siddu71/KRATIX_TOOLS/README.md

 }

 #######################################
-# Ensure the script is run with root privileges
+# Ensure the script is run with root privileges (sudo or root)
 #######################################
 if [ "$EUID" -ne 0 ]; then
   echo "[ERROR] Please run this script as root or with sudo."